bio-tools/biotoolsSchema/README.md

 ## Mandatory attributes
+Attributes in the table are defined as mandatory in the current stable schema (1.4) : there are some changes in the candidate stable schema (2.0_beta).

 Attribute | Description | Format
 --------- | ----------- | -----------
 name (1 only) | Canonical resource name | Text